Free welding machine inspection checklist

 Commercial Director

-What is a welding machine inspection?
+What is a welding machine inspection checklist?

 A welding machine inspection is a systematic pre-use check of welding equipment to verify it is safe to operate.
 It covers the power supply and cables, welding leads and connections, wire feeder and gas system (for MIG and TIG), torch or electrode holder, earth clamp, and safety features such as duty cycle indicators and thermal overload protection.
 The inspection also confirms that the work area has adequate ventilation, that appropriate PPE is available, and that a fire extinguisher is within reach.
 Regular inspections help prevent electrical shock, burns, fire and toxic fume exposure, and are required under AS/NZS 1554 and workplace WHS regulations.